LeuenbergerNanoLab/WTB/src/README.md

 --with-clean=1
 ```

-Then you need to request interactive job because installation of big packages on STOKES is prohibited:
+Then you need to request interactive job because installation of big packages on STOKES is prohibited on login node:

 > salloc --time=1:00:00 --cpus-per-task=4 --mem=8G